 A. The game can be broken into phases and sections of the field.
 This is very important for training purposes.
-Attacking or defending in the middle, defending in the middle, attacking in the wide area, defending in the wide area, defending counters at different ranges of the pitch, attacking numbers down, attacking numbers up, down, or even and defending numbers up, down, or even.
+Attacking in the middle, defending in the middle, attacking in the wide area, defending in the wide area, defending counters at different ranges of the pitch, attacking numbers down, attacking numbers up, down, or even and defending numbers up, down, or even.
 Those are just a few examples.
 Picking the right number of players and the right field size to create realistic training could not be stressed enough and it was probably my favorite thing and biggest takeaway as a coach.
 If you follow that there are endless ways to make training fun, dynamic, and carry over the the match.

 B. Speaking of the match, training should normally reflect what is needing attention based on the game.
-Of course, a lot of youth clubs have programs and schedules they follow, but at higher levels training according to the last match and upcoming matches makes sense.
+Of course, a lot of youth clubs have programs and schedules they follow, but at higher levels, training according to the last match and upcoming matches makes sense.

 J. Differential learning is a way to develop better athletes and players.
 DL was created by Dr. Wolfgang Schollhorn and colleagues in 2006 in Mainz Germany and apparently he had a contribution to the way Jurgen Klopp trains his teams.
 Differential learning suggests that practicing a variety of movement solutions in a random manner facilitates development better than normal progression-based learning.
 An example could be practicing shooting the ball with one arm behind your back.